 Discount Qty Step (Buy X): Set value for X if you choose “Buy X get Y free” discount

-Apply to Shipping Amount: Just Yes or No
+Apply to Ship Amount: Just Yes or No

 - If you choose “For matching items only”, then shipping charges will not be calculated for items that match conditions of the rule

-- If you go for “For shipment with matching items”, that means as long as there items satisfying with conditions in the shopping cart then no shipping fee will be charged
+- If you go for “For shipment with matching items”, that means as long as their items satisfying with conditions in the shopping cart, then no shipping fee will be charged

 It’s optional for store owners to have the discount name shown in the front-end.
-If you don’t give it a label and leave this section empty, in cart page it will only appear as “Discount”.
-And with a label, it will be like Discount (Free shipping for whole cart).
+If you don’t give it a label and leave this section empty, in cart page, it will only appear as “Discount.”
+And with a label, it will be like Discount (Free shipping for the whole cart).

 It’s also your option to have the labels be the same or different in store views by fill in default label (same) or Store View Specific Labels (different).